 The Isle Airtech Stand-Up Paddle Board is a cruise-style, touring board that is 10 feet, 6 inches long and weighs just 21 pounds with a removable center fin and two smaller side fins.
 Use this board for all day excursions out on the water.
 The lightweight board is easy to carry with a nose-mounted handle, plus it has a bungee system on the front to stash any gear, as well as a grippy surface so you won’t slip around.
 The tapered nose and tail offer top stability and speed when in the waves, and the entire board is made from a durable PVC that pumps up to a sturdy and firm six inches thick.
 The setup comes with a nylon blade paddle, carry backpack and a manual high-pressure pump.
 The board supports riders up to 240 pounds.

-Best Budget: Bestway Hydro-Force Stand Up Paddle Board
+Best Budget: Bestway Hydro-Force White Cap Inflatable Stand Up Paddle Board & Kayak

-If you are looking for a board to get you out on the water for some simple fun, but don’t want to spend too much on something you’ll use just a few times a year, check out the Hydro-Force Stand-Up Paddle Board.
-For the price, you’ll get a 10-foot inflatable board with two side fins and a removable center fin, a center carry handle and a relatively stable four-inch thick board.
-The setup comes with a manual pump, an aluminum paddle, a pressure gauge and travel bag.
-The board supports riders up to 220 pounds.
+If you're looking for a board to get you out on the water for some simple fun, but don’t want to spend too much on something you’ll use just a few times a year, check out the Hydro-Force Stand-Up Paddle Board from Bestway.
+For the price, you’ll get a 10-foot inflatable board with three side fins, a center carry handle, and a removable seat that transforms the board into a kayak.
+The setup comes with a manual pump, an aluminum paddle, a pressure gauge, and a travel bag.
+The board weighs 38.4 pounds.

 Best for Excursions: Atoll Paddle Inflatable SUP